hisbarnabas/webpack-self-study/README.md

 ```
 $ npx webpack

-OR - using configuration file
+OR using configuration file

 $ npx webpack --config webpack.config.js

+OR using NPM

+$ npm run build
 ```